 - To reset it using two-factor authentication

-- Ownership has been transferred from the original owner to you.
+- Ownership has been transferred to you.

 Apple will then check if the device has been reported stolen.
 If the checks show it has, they will not help you.